touchHLE/touchHLE/README.md

 The goal of this project is to run games from the early days of iOS:

 * Currently: iPhone and iPod touch apps for iPhone OS 2.x.
-[Three of these are known to work](APP_SUPPORT.md), and of course we are trying to make that list longer. :)
+[A few of these are known to work](APP_SUPPORT.md), and of course we are trying to make the list longer. :)
 * Next: iPhone OS 3.0 support.
 * Longer term: iPhone OS 3.1, iPad apps (iPhone OS 3.2), iOS 4.x, …
 * Never: 64-bit iOS.